aaronkjin/modify/README.md

 ### Background and Inspiration

-Say I'm not at my desk — studying for an upcoming exam or building a personal project.
-Then you'll most likely come across me _either_ playing the oboe _or_ listening to music with Airpods on.
+Say I'm not at my desk where I may be studying for an upcoming exam or building a personal project.
+Then, you'll most likely come across me _either_ playing the oboe _or_ listening to music with Airpods on.
 As an avid music-listening enjoyer with 80,000+ minutes listened to on Spotify last year as well as being a musician myself, I thought that building a Spotify clone web application would shed a bit more light into who I am as an individual.
-Because, after all, I do indeed love music.
-Plus, Spotify is my most used app.
-Thus, I built Modify, a full-stack Spotify clone application that allows users to upload and play their favorite songs, "like" their favorite songs for a "Liked Songs" playlist, pay for Premium features through Stripe, and many more features.
+Because, after all, I do love music.

+Thus, I built Modify, a full-stack Spotify clone application that allows users to upload and play songs of their choice, "like" their favorite songs to put into a "Liked Songs" playlist, pay for Premium features through Stripe (albeit, with imaginary credit card information), and many, many more features.
+Modify replicates many of Spotify's core features, both basic and advanced.

 ### Details and Features